drhelius/content-extraction-agent/README.md

 - `$image_file`

 Keep the prompt strict about returning JSON only.
 The agent validates the response and retries invalid JSON according to `max_retries`.

-## Repository Hygiene

-The repository intentionally ignores local runtime files:

-- `.env` for secrets and deployment-specific values.
-- `.venv/` for the local Python environment.
-- `outputs/` for generated extraction runs.
-- `examples/` for local PDFs and test documents.

-Use [.env.example](.env.example) and [config.yaml](config.yaml) as the committed templates for configuration.